+I choose to express myself in the solid physicality of sculpture and tactile realness of materials to correlate to the bodily experience of emotion.
 My practice is time-intensive and requires many hours of physical handwork.
-I begin by modeling in clay.
-This is a process of deeply looking and deciphering the nuances of the pose and what each tensed or relaxed muscle conveys.
+Begining by modeling in clay, deciphering the nuances of the pose and what each tensed or relaxed muscle conveys.
 I create molds to cast the piece and then there can be many hours of sanding and finishing.
-The long time frame of my process and hours of repetitive manual labor allow me the space to reflect on the individual elements of the sculpture as well as the overall meaning of the work.

 Each material choice in my mixed media works brings a specific layer of meaning to the piece.
-The main figure is usually cast in resin, which I can make opaque or utilize the transparent quality to evoke absence or give meaning.
-The cast piece is placed in relationship to other components.
-The materials I am most drawn to are wood, metal, and concrete, which contrast the softly transparent resin finishes.
+The main figure is often cast in resin, which I can make opaque or utilize the transparent quality to evoke absence.
+The cast piece is placed in relation to other components.
+The materials I am most drawn to are wood, metal, fibers, and concrete, which contrast the softly transparent resin finishes.
 I also include found materials, which add a history of their own to the work.
-This history can be the inferred stories of use in salvaged wood, rusted hardware, and old architectural elements or as personal as the ash and burnt remnants from the fire that destroyed my family’s home.
+This can be the inferred stories of use in salvaged wood, rusted hardware, and old architectural elements or as personal as the ash and burnt remnants from the fire that destroyed my family’s home.

 ....at work in the studio

 Mortensen received a BFA in Sculpture from the University of Hawaii, where she won the Outstanding Student in Sculpture award.
-She later pursued atelier training in figure sculpting at the Barcelona Academy of Art to deepen her understanding of the architecture of the human body.
+She later pursued atelier training in figure sculpting at the Barcelona Academy of Art to deepen her understanding of the architecture of the human body and is currently pursuing an MFA in Sculpture from Alfred University, NY.
 Her work has been included in Artworks Northwest Biennial Exhibit at the Umpqua Valley Arts Association (Roseburg, OR), and Women Artists Making Their Mark at O'Hanlon Center for the Arts (Mill Valley, CA) and was awarded first place at Slice, A Juried Cross-Section of Regional Art by Pence Gallery (Davis CA).
-Working out of her studio in Alameda, CA. Mortensen has pieces in private collections in San Francisco, New York, and Honolulu.
+Mortensen has pieces in private collections in San Francisco, New York, and Honolulu.